julian1/julian1.github.io/_posts/2017-02-05-keithley-repair.md

 ![pic](/public/images/2420/DSC02876.JPG)

-Now when the board is powered again - the mosfets run without dramatic over-heating and with only passive cooling.
+When the board is powered up again - the mosfets run without dramatic over-heating and using only passive cooling.

 The 24V rail that was previously dropping out is also stable.